 Our mission is to bring you the most objective, trustworthy, and accurate health information.
 Our daily goal is to ensure that WebMD is your practical and relevant content source for health and medicine.

 We are committed to providing information on a wide variety of health topics, and rather than filtering certain types of information that may or may not be applicable to any one individual's personal health, we rely on you, our reader, to choose the information that is most appropriate for you.
-Be aware, however, that information on WebMD or any other web site should not be used as a substitute for professional healthcare.
-You should always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-Never disregard professional medical advice or delay in seeking it because of something you have read on our site or any site.
+However, the original editorial information we provide is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Never disregard professional medical advice or delay in seeking it because of something you have read on the WebMD Site!

 The following sections detail our content policies and procedures.

-Editorial Selection Criteria for Original Content Created by WebMD
+Editorial Selection of Original Content Created by WebMD

-WebMD creates original content based upon the following criteria:
+WebMD creates original content with reference generally to the following criteria:

 Clinical Significance -- The latest medical findings published in peer-reviewed medical journals, such as The Journal of the American Medical Association, The New England Journal of Medicine, The Lancet, Pediatrics, Diabetes Care, Circulation, and many others.